Home/Meats/Raw Elk Skirt

 Grilled Elk Skirt with Chimichurri Sauce

-This vibrant dish features marinated elk skirt grilled to perfection and topped with a zesty chimichurri sauce, perfect for a healthy summer barbecue.
+This vibrant dish features marinated raw elk skirt grilled to perfection and topped with a zesty chimichurri sauce, offering a burst of flavor and healthy fats.

 Ingredients